-Required books and supplies for all courses may be purchased at the LDS Business College Bookstore on campus.
-Used textbooks are often available at a 25 percent discount.
-They are identified with a yellow USED label.

-Textbooks may be returned to the bookstore for a full refund during the first week of the Semester for which they were originally purchased.
+Required books and supplies for all courses may be purchased at the Campus Bookstore.
+Used texts are 25% of the new book price and they are identified by a yellow "used" label.
+Textbooks may be returned to the bookstore for a full refund during the first week of the semester for which they were originally purchased.
 The return schedule is as follows: